The Essential African Safari Packing List (+ Top Tips!) 2026

-If you’re planning a safari and are unsure what to pack, this essential African safari packing list—crafted from my experience as an adventure traveler who has been on five safaris across three African countries—will ensure you’re fully prepared.
+Planning a safari and unsure what to pack?
+This essential African safari packing list, crafted from my experience as an adventure traveler who has been on 5 safaris across 3 African countries, will ensure you’re fully prepared.

 This list covers everything you need for different types of safaris, including game drive safaris, walking safaris, canoe or paddling safaris, horse safaris, gorilla safaris, and mountain trekking safaris.
 By following my safari packing list and top tips, you’ll pack appropriately while also considering luggage restrictions, weather conditions, and essential gear.